therealsphinx/support.balsamiq.com/content/desktop/sharing.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "How Can I Use Mockups To Collaborate With Others?"
+title: "How Can I Share My Mockups With Others?"
 menu: "menudesktop"
 weight: 230
 ---
 [Collaboration is the foundation](https://balsamiq.com/products/mockups/#collaboration) of Mockups.
 From working with your clients and customers, to collaborating with your designers and programmers, Mockups was built with collaboration at its core.
-Here are the ways you can collaborate.
+Here are the ways you can share your projects.

 * * *

 ## Share Mockups Project Files

-A great way to share your work is to email your Mockups files (files with a .bmpr extension) to your clients directly, along with a link to download Balsamiq Mockups - [https://balsamiq.com/download](https://balsamiq.com/download) - if they don't already have it.
+A great way to share your work is to send your Mockups project files (files with a .bmpr extension) directly to your clients and collaborators.
+Just be sure to include a link to download Balsamiq Mockups - [https://balsamiq.com/download](https://balsamiq.com/download) - if they don't already have it.

 Tell your clients to install Balsamiq Mockups and open the file(s) you sent.
 They will be able to go full-screen and click around or view the mockups in the editor.
 During the 30 day trial period they’ll be able to make changes and save them.